MicrosoftDocs/Viva/Viva/topics/topic-center-overview.md

 ## Manage topics page

 To work on the **Manage topics** page of topic center, you need to have the required Manage topics permissions needed for the knowledge manager role.
-Your admin can assign these permissions to users during [Viva Topics setup](set-up-topic-experiences.md), or new users can be [added afterwards](topic-experiences-knowledge-rules.md) by an admin through the Microsoft 365 admin center.
+Your admin can assign these permissions to users during [Topics setup](set-up-topic-experiences.md), or new users can be [added afterwards](topic-experiences-knowledge-rules.md) by an admin through the Microsoft 365 admin center.

 On the **Manage topics** page, the topic dashboard shows all the topics, you have access to, that were identified from your specified source locations.
 Each topic will show the date the topic was discovered.
 A user who was assigned Manage topics permissions can review the unconfirmed topics and choose to: